Chapter 2: Music History Coming Full Circle

 The Grove Dictionary of Music & Musicians defines Just Intonation as “the consistent use of harmonic intervals tuned so pure that they do not beat, and of melodic intervals that derive from such an arrangement.”
-This was the goal of the ancients in every advanced culture.
-While the particular scales, modes and melodies were unique to each culture, all of them were grounded in the simple acoustic purity of the harmonic series, which guided every musical relationship of every advanced musical tradition everywhere in the world.
+This was the goal of the ancients in many cultures.
+While the particular scales, modes and melodies were unique to each culture, many of them were grounded in the simple acoustic purity of the harmonic series, which guided every musical relationship of every advanced musical tradition everywhere in the world.
 In this book you will find literally hundreds of these ancient scales and modes from China, India, the Byzantine Church, Arabia, Turkey, the North African Berbers, Greece, Rome, the Catholic Church, Japan, Egypt and other parts of the world.
 My teacher Allaudin Mathieu called this “musical paradise.”
 When tones blend together as perfectly as they did in ancient times; when a chord sings with beatless, dissonance-free purity– it confirms in some of us a deep feeling that somehow everything is connected.
 Sound becomes a glorious ringing yes to Kabir’s assertion that “the universe is shot through in all parts by a single sort of Love.”

 If you would like to learn more about this chapter, “Our Tuning Journey from Eden/Just Intonation, Away and Back,” you can buy the entire book, The Grand Unified Theory of Music, in pdf form, for $25 with hundreds of embedded musical examples of scales and chords from all over the world.